Skip to main content

 VBA to DLL compilation is the process of transforming your VBA source code into native Windows DLL files containing compiled bytecode.
 Unlike obfuscation (which scrambles readable code) or password protection (which hides it behind a removable flag), compilation produces a completely different binary format - the original VBA simply does not exist anymore.

-VBA Padlock handles the entire pipeline: parsing, bytecode generation, DLL packaging, code signing, and VBA Bridge generation.
-You write standard VBA code in a dedicated IDE, click Publish, and receive ready-to-distribute signed DLLs.
+VBA Padlock handles the entire pipeline: extraction, analysis, bytecode generation, DLL packaging, code signing, and wrapper and VBA Bridge generation.
+You open your existing Office file, review the analysis, click Produce, and receive a protected copy with ready-to-distribute signed DLLs.
+Your source file is never modified.

 The Compilation Pipeline